lost-theory/python-live/lpl_04_installing_new_modules.md

 Let's look at [Flask's entry on PyPI](https://pypi.python.org/pypi/Flask).
 We can see a brief description of the package, some links to the homepage / source code / documentation, information on the latest version, a link to download the package, and some additional metadata like what platform it supports or what categories it falls under.
 The `pip` command uses PyPI's API to search this package information, download the files, and install them for you.

 If you aren't sure of a package's name, try searching for it on PyPI to confirm the name, then `pip install` it.
-If you're trying to find a new package to solve some problem you're having, you could try searching PyPI for a few keywords, browsing the [categories](https://pypi.python.org/pypi?%3Aaction=browse), looking at popularity rankings on [pypi-ranking.info](http://pypi-ranking.info/alltime) or [py3readiness.org](http://py3readiness.org/), or searching Google / StackOverflow / mailing lists / etc. for package recommendations.
+If you're trying to find a new package to solve some problem you're having, you could try searching PyPI for a few keywords, browsing the [categories](https://pypi.org/search/), looking at popular packages, or searching Google / StackOverflow / mailing lists / etc. for package recommendations.

 ## Installing packages from source